subsquid/docs/docs/deploy-squid/best-practices.md

   2. Use [`dedicated: true`](../scale/#dedicated) in the `scale:` section of the manifest.
   3. Make sure that your [`scale:` section](../scale) requests a sufficient but not excessive amount of resources.
   4. Once you deploy, set a [production alias URL](../promote-to-production) to simplify subsequent updates.
 Use it and not API URLs of squid versions to access your API e.g. from your frontend app.
+  5. Make sure to use [secrets](../env-variables/#secrets) for all sensitive data you might've used in your code.
+The most common type of such data is API keys and URLs containing them.